 Biography

 George Andoniadis was born in Montreal and grew up in the Chicago area where he began playing and composing music.
 He studied at Northwestern University and the Manhattan School of Music.
-Mr. Andoniadis has composed numerous theater scores and much vocal music, both solo and choral, and has received world premiere performances from the Gregg Smith Singers, the Bowdoin College Chamber Choir, the University of Southern Maine Chamber Singers, the Choral Art Society of Portland, Maine, the Manhattan Choral Ensemble, and the Hobart and William Smith Colleges Cantori.
-His music has also been featured on concerts of the Ohio University Chamber Singers and the Lancaster Chorale.
+Mr. Andoniadis has focused his musical activities throughout his career on theater and voice and has composed theater scores and vocal music, both solo and choral, and has received commissions and performances from artists such as the Gregg Smith Singers, South Bend Chamber Singers, Lancaster Chorale, Bowdoin College Chamber Choir, Ohio University Chamber Singers, Metropolitan Greek Chorale, Choral Art Society of Portland Maine, Hobart and William Smith Colleges Cantori, Capital Repertory Company, Portland Stage Company, and Unity Stage Company.
+He has written a musical called Home based on the Edith Nesbit novel The Railway Children, and has completed an opera entitled Lincoln A Poetic Opera and has a new opera in progress.